shazahm1/WP-Syntax/README.txt

 out first and then pushes them back in with highlighting at the end.
 The result is source code formatted and highlighted the way you intended.

-Usage, Supported Languages, Styling Guidelines, and Release Notes are availabe in the [Other Notes](http://wordpress.org/extend/plugins/wp-syntax/other_notes/) section.
+Usage, Supported Languages, Styling Guidelines, and Release Notes are available in the [Other Notes](http://wordpress.org/extend/plugins/wp-syntax/other_notes/) section.

 Want to contribute?
-WP-Sytax can be found on Github.
+WP-Syntax can be found on GitHub.
 [Fork and submit your pull requests today!](https://github.com/shazahm1/WP-Syntax)

 = Basic Usage =